-The Disability Support Services office is located in Room 0126 of the Shoemaker Building ((301) 314-7682, TDD (301) 314-7683).
+The Accessibility & Disability Service (ADS) office is located in Room 0126 of the Shoemaker Building ((301) 314-7682, voice/TTY).
 This office assists with arranging for interpreters for hearing-impaired students, providing readers for visually impaired students, and providing writers for students with physical impairments.
-They provide wheelchair-bound students with a listing of all the access points on the College Park campus including locations of parking spaces, ramps, restrooms, etc. To receive accommodations, students must contact Disability Support Services and set up an in-person registration interview.
-After this interview, Disability Support Services can then provide students with an "accommodation letter" which students must give instructors at the beginning of each semester.
+They provide wheelchair-bound students with a listing of all the access points on the College Park campus including locations of parking spaces, ramps, restrooms, etc.

+To receive accommodations, students must contact ADS and set up an inperson registration interview.
+After this interview, ADS can then provide students with an "accommodation letter" which students must give instructors at the beginning of each semester.

-Both the east and west entrances of Hornbake Building (South Wing) are handicap accessible and all buildings on the Shady Grove campus are also handicap accessible.
-Elevators and ramps are available in Hornbake Building (South Wing) and each building of the Shady Grove campus.
+Both the east and west entrances of Hornbake Building (South Wing) are handicap accessible.
+Elevators and ramps are available in Hornbake Building (South Wing).